microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

 ## Terminology

-- **Crypto Provider** - The project that provides an implementation of cryptographic algorithms used by this project those crypto services to platform firmware.
+- **Crypto Provider** - The project that provides an implementation of cryptographic algorithms used by this project to provide those crypto services to platform firmware.
   - Examples: [OpenSSL](https://github.com/openssl/openssl), [Mbed TLS](https://github.com/Mbed-TLS/mbedtls),
     [SymCrypt](https://github.com/microsoft/SymCrypt).
 - **Flavor** - A collection of cryptographic algorithms included in a given shared crypto binary.